offchan42/machine-learning-curriculum/README.md

 ### Life Cycle

-Libraries that help you develop/debug/deploy the model in production.
+Libraries that help you develop/debug/deploy the model in production (MLOps).
 There is more to ML than training the model.

+* https://github.com/allegroai/clearml Auto-Magical Suite of tools to streamline your ML workflow.
+Experiment Manager, ML-Ops and Data-Management
 * https://github.com/quantumblacklabs/kedro A Python framework for creating reproducible, maintainable and modular data science code.
 * https://github.com/determined-ai/determined Determined is an open-source deep learning training platform that makes building models fast and easy.
 I use it mainly for tuning hyperparameters.
 * https://github.com/iterative/cml Continuous Machine Learning (CML) is an open-source library for implementing continuous integration & delivery (CI/CD) in machine learning projects.
 Use it to automate parts of your development workflow, including model training and evaluation, comparing ML experiments across your project history, and monitoring changing datasets.